09 March 2025

 Awesome.

-When the KJV was translated, “awesome” had a slightly different meaning.
+Language evolves, folks.
+When the King James Version was translated, “awesome” had a slightly different meaning.
 Nowadays it means impressively great—“Our God is an awesome God!”
 Back then it meant daunting.
-Awesome was impressive and awe-inspiring… but it also scared the willies out of you.
+Awesome was impressive and awe-inspiring… because it scared the willies out of you.

 Back then, the word you wanted for “impressively great” was “blessed.”
-But nowadays “blessed” either means holy or approved of.
+But nowadays “blessed” either means holy or approved of—or if you’re going with the way popular culture defines it, pagan or Christian, it means fortunate or lucky.
 Doesn’t have the impact which μακάριος/makários is meant to convey.
 “Awesome” does.
 So that’s what I went with.

 • The spiritually poor in Matthew, the literally poor in Luke, and the fugitive: They get to receive the kingdom.
 As do we all, but these are the folks who really need it most.